Home The Pit Charybdis Square

 Capture can only take place in a 'growing move', not by placing a single stone.
 It follows the custodian method, best known from Othello, but only in the four main directions (i.e. not along diagonals).
 The act of enclosing a straight unbroken line of the opponent's stones between stones of the moving player, effectuates the capture and immediate reversal of the enclosed stones.
 The fixed black and white stones along the edge can be used for enclosure as if they were ordinary stones.

-• The only restriction on placement is that a stone may not be placed adjacent to a like colored group.
+• The only restriction on single placement is that the stone may not be placed adjacent to a like colored group.
 It may be placed adjacent to an opponent's group or groups, but any custodian enclosure it may thus make does not result in a capture.

 • Using option one, a player may grow one stone at any or every of his existing groups.
-If he in doing so connects two of them, the resulting group may grow no more in that turn, so the order in which to grow may matter.
+If he connects two of them with a single placement, the resulting group may grow no more in that turn.
+Two groups may be connected by growing both of them, as long as both placements only touch one another, but neither placement is adjacent to both original groups.

-If placement results in one or more of the opponent's stones to be enclosed in the custodian fashion described, these are immediately reversed, to unite their captors in one group.
+If growth results in one or more of the opponent's stones to be enclosed in the custodian fashion described, these are immediately reversed, to unite their captors in one group.
 Such a group may grow no more in that same turn.
-However, other groups may still be there that have not yet used their option to grow, and these may still grow and/or capture, and these may still grow and/or capture, using, if possible, the stones that were previously captured, to enclose more stones.
+However, other groups may still be there that have not yet used their option to grow, and these may still grow and/or capture, using, if possible, the stones that were previously captured, to enclose more stones.

 Note that large captures result in large groups, with restricts growing and capturing options in the subsequent turn.
 This negative feedback should be kept in mind.